-Dr Tom Penney is an experienced educator, artist and researcher in the Bachelor of Design (Digital Media) Program.
+Dr Tom Penney is an experienced educator, artist and researcher leading the Bachelor of Design (Games) Program.

-His work has been published in journals, books and conferences including Media International Australia, The Feminist Journal of Art and Digital Culture, The International Journal of Contemporary Humanities, The Routledge Companion to Digital Ethnography, The Philosophy of Computer Games Conference, and the International Symposium of Electronic Art.
+His work has been published in journals, books and conferences including the Australian Council of University Art and Design Schools, Media International Australia, The Feminist Journal of Art and Digital Culture, The International Journal of Contemporary Humanities, The Routledge Companion to Digital Ethnography, The Philosophy of Computer Games Conference, and the International Symposium of Electronic Art.

 His artwork has shown in venues that include Westspace Gallery, Utopian Slumps (Slopes Projects), The Newport Substation, The Perth Institute of Contemporary Arts, Federation Square and Laznia Arts Centre.

-His most recent research project "Critical Affection" investigated an expanded notion of "critical play" and affect through digital contemporary art practice.
+His PhD research project "Critical Affection" developed an expanded notion of "critical play" and "affection-image" in digital media and games through contemporary art practice.
 Much of this drew on a series of artworks that critically represented online dating apps.
-Narcissism, affection-images, intimacy and the consumption of bodies-as-objects through such apps were critiqued through Tom's use of subversive caricature and presentation of virtual, manipulable bodies in interactive works.

-Tom previously worked as a project manager and artist at Metaverse Makeovers, an augmented reality fashion company, as well as teaching art and design at Curtin and Monash Universities.
+Tom previously worked in an augmented reality fashion company, as well as teaching art and design at Curtin and Monash Universities.

 - Higher Degrees by Research Supervisor (Masters, PhD)